 5. Term.
-The Term of the Easement shall begin only upon the granting of all necessary permits to construct improvements on the Roberts Property, including all necessary land use approvals and building permits, and including the termination of all appeals and review periods, whether at the City, the Land Use Board of Appeals, or the courts of the State of Oregon.
-Once the Term has begun it shall be perpetual subject to the provisions of this Easement.
+The term of the Easement shall be perpetual subject to the provisions of this Section 5.
 Notwithstanding any other provision of this Easement, the City reserves the right at any time to construct and maintain a city street in the City's Property, which city street shall provide access to the Roberts Property.
-If the City determines to construct a City Street in the City's Property, the City shall give Roberts written notice of the same and Roberts shall, at its sole cost and expense, remove all or any portion of the Driveway as designated by the City within 90 days of receiving notice.
-If the City constructs a city street, Roberts shall pay to the City: (i) any fees or assessments payable by an owner of property in accordance with the then applicable ordinances of the City, and (ii) a proportionate share of the cost of the construction of the city street as determined by the City.
+If the City determines to construct a City Street in the City's Property, the City shall give Roberts written notice of the same and Roberts shall promptly at its sole cost and expense remove all or any portion of the Driveway as designated by the City.
+If the City constructs a city street, Poberts shall pay to the City: (i) any fees or assessments payable by an owner of property in acceleration of the construction of the city street as determined by the City.